JINAY08/Approximate-FixedPosit-Multiplier/README.md

 # Updated Framework
 The following files have been added to the framework:
-- test_posit.c (Updated) : The number of multipliers that are supported has been increased.
+- test_posit.c (Updated) : The types of multipliers that are supported have been increased.
 You could change the multiplier used to multiply dot_pro in the convolution operation (convol function).

 - test_posit_compressor: Includes approximate multiplier designs designed using compressors (8x8 unsigned integer).
 Change the compressor used in the {approx_multiplier} function wherever it is found.
 (Ctrl-F would be an easy way).